 Sous vide sounds intimidating.
 However, it is actually a popular way to reheat meat, especially if it’s rare prime rib.

 In short, sous vide refers to using a vacuum sealer to seal the meat in a package and heating it in a water bath.

 Nevertheless, it will take at least 1 hour to reheat your prime rib using the sous vide technique.

 To reheat your prime rib, cut it into uniform pieces, then vacuum seal it.
 Heat your sous vide machine to 140°F.

 Remove your prime rib from the vacuum-sealed pouch to prevent it from overcooking, and add salt and pepper or your preferred seasoning along with au jus.

-How To Reheat Prime Rib In The Air Fryer
+How to Reheat Prime Rib in the Air Fryer

 Yes, you can reheat prime rib in the air fryer.
 Although it seems like you will overcook prime rib in the air fryer, the trick is to use a low temperature.

 However, if you reheat prime rib at 320°F, you will yield a tender and juicy prime rib that develops a beautiful brown crust on the slices of prime rib.

 To reheat your prime rib in the oven, heat your air fryer to 320°F. Carve your prime rib into uniform medium-sized pieces.

 Season the leftover prime rib with salt and pepper or your preferred seasoning and place it into the air fryer’s basket.
-Cook the prime rib for 3 minutes and enjoy.

 Simply slice it into slices, wrap it in foil and refrigerate it.
 Heat it in the air fryer at 320°F for 3 minutes until thoroughly heated and enjoy.

-How To Reheat Prime Rib In The Microwave
+How to Reheat Prime Rib in the Microwave

 However, if you do not have time to use one of the other methods for reheating prime rib listed above, the microwave is your best option.

 Add 2-3 tablespoons of beef broth to the prime rib and wrap the meat with heat-safe plastic rib or place the lid onto the bowl.

 Cook the prime rib for 1-2 minutes just until it is heated through, then place it into a serving dish and serve immediately.

 You must also know how to reheat prime rib, so you can enjoy tender, juicy prime rib whether you are cooking or reheating it.